adamchain/js-project-guides/README.md

   "output": "State Management: Task Completion"
 }

-Thank you for exploring this project.
-Whether you’re just starting out or sharpening your JavaScript skills, I hope this tool inspires your next creation!
+Thank you for exploring my first little program.
+Whether you’re just starting out like me or not, I hope this tool inspires your next creation!
 Feedback and suggestions are always welcome.